How to Prepare for PCO(Professional Careers Opportunities) Exam?

 To work effectively in the Civil Service, you have to be able to maintain professional relationships with fellow workers while at the same time carrying out your work.

 In the test, you will be presented with a series of scenarios that might occur in the course of the workday and asked to select how you might respond to them.
+Remember, regardless if it is an entry level professional job or one that requires a lot of work experience, being able to build proper professional relationships.

 Try the following question to get an idea of how this section works.